sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 ###W
  - <strong>Web Socket</strong> - Is a protocol for realtime two-way communication between a client & server over a standard TCP connection.
  - <strong>WebRTC (Web Real-Time Commnunication)</strong> - Is an API definition which allows peer-to-peer data communication.
 Which gives supporting browsers the ability to facilitate Video/Audio chat & data transfer via a web application.

+###W
+ - <strong>XSS/Cross-site Scripting</strong> - Is a security vunerability usually involving client-side script malicioulsy injected into a webpage by not properly escaping form field entry.